What Is Ankylosis?

 Treatment can vary depending on the degree of severity of the ankylosis (how "sunken into the gums" a tooth may appear).
 The degree of severity will vary depending on how early the process started, and as a general rule, the earlier it starts, the more severe the ankylosis becomes with age.
 Your dentist will discuss all the risks and benefits of each treatment option.
 The subject must consider various factors before the dentist starts treatment.

-Fluoride is perfectly safe when used as directed by our dental office however there are some issues that can arise from using too much fluoride.
-Toxic levels of fluoride depend on person-to-person so it is important that you speak with us first before considering using a questionable amount of fluoride or if you have a child whose teeth are currently developing.
+Fluoride levels depend on person-to-person, so you must speak with us first before considering using a questionable amount of fluoride or having a child whose teeth are currently developing.

 Fluorosis is a condition where exposure to too much fluoride causes defects in the tooth's enamel layer that often look like white patches or streaks across a tooth.
-In severe fluorosis cases, these patches or streaks can be brown in color making them a severe cosmetic concern and are often embarrassing for many people who have this condition.
-Fluorosis is most common in children with developing permanent teeth where fluoride levels are not properly applied and/or monitored but can become a problem to virtually anyone at any age.
+In severe fluorosis cases, these patches or stripes can be brown, making them an extreme cosmetic concern and are often embarrassing for many people who have this condition.
+Fluorosis is most common in children with developing permanent teeth where fluoride levels are not correctly applied and monitored but can become a problem to virtually anyone at any age.

-A space maintainer is a removable or fixed appliance designed to maintain an existing space.
+A space maintainer is a removable or fixed oral appliance designed to maintain the existing tooth spacing.
 They are usually fitted to children when they have lost baby teeth early.
-The gap left from losing this tooth needs to be held open for the permanent tooth to erupt in its correct position.
+The gap left from losing a baby tooth needs to be braced and held open to allow the permanent tooth to erupt in its correct position.